Bullfighter and the Lady: Production

-The film was originally called Torero.
-Boetticher had been a bullfighter and told his life story to Ray Nazarro when working as an assistant director to the latter at Columbia.
-Boetticher says he wrote it down and Nazarro typed it up and sold the project to Dore Schary at MGM.
-He says this it why Nazarro has credit.
+The film's working title was Torero.
+Boetticher had been a bullfighter and told his life story to Ray Nazarro when working as Nazarro's assistant director at Columbia Pictures.
+Boetticher claims that Nazarro has a writing credit because he typed the story and sold the project to Dore Schary at MGM.

-Boetticher says the film got made because John Wayne liked the story.
-He says Wayne "and John Ford cut 42 minutes out of" the film "so that it would be less than 90 minutes, a "B" picture.
+Boetticher stated that the film was greenlighted because John Wayne liked the story.
+He said that Wayne "and John Ford cut 42 minutes out of" the film "so that it would be less than 90 minutes, a "B" picture.
 It took me forty years to get it back the way I wanted it..
 It was a helluva blow, I tell you."

+For the film's American theatrical release, Bullfighter and the Lady was cut to 87 minutes in order to share a double bill.

 Reception

+In a contemporary review for The New York Times, critic Bosley Crowther called Bullfighter and the Lady "a blissfully fanciful romance" in contrast with The Brave Bulls, another bullfighting film that had opened in New York the previous week that he described as "the most powerful picture ever fashioned by an American producer on bull-fighting".
+Crowther likened Robert Stack's character to juvenile sports-fiction hero Frank Merriwell, writing: "As a matter of fact, the performance of Robert Stack in this role is enough to provoke the impression that Frank himself is down there fighting bulls.
+For Mr. Stack is a fellow with a genuine Merriwell air.
+He carries his physical magnificence with the bland confidence of a snob, and an ugly or adult expression never besmirches his handsome face.
+His eyes are clear, his hair is wavy, his nostrils flare like a thoroughbred's and his jaw is as firm as a statue's when there's business or loving to be done."

+Awards

-Bullfighter earned Boetticher his only Academy Award nomination, for Best Story, which he shared with co-writer Ray Nazarro.
-Together with Seven Men from Now, Boetticher regarded Bullfighter as one of "the two best films I ever made."
+Bullfighter earned Boetticher his only Academy Award nomination, for Best Story, which he shared with cowriter Ray Nazarro.
+Together with Seven Men from Now, Boetticher regarded Bullfighter and the Lady as one of "the two best films I ever made."

+Home video

-The complete 124 minute version of The Bullfighter and the Lady was released on DVD and Blu-ray Disc on July 30, 2013.
+The UCLA Film Archive has restored the film to its full 124-minute length.
+The complete version of Bullfighter and the Lady was released on DVD and Blu-ray disc on July 30, 2013.

-Alternate Versions

-For the film's American theatrical release, Bullfighter was cut to 87 minutes in order to share a double bill.
-The UCLA Film Archive recently restored the film to its full 124 minute length.